It’s Not All About You – Part 4 of a 6 Part Series

 IF THERE’S WHITE SPACE, OWN IT.

 Instead, focus your dollars on filling in white space.
 In theory, there is infinite white space around the customer journey, and—as a result— there are infinite touchpoints that a brand could create to engage prospects and customers in new areas.
-However, not all touchpoints are created equally, and the vast majority will likely not help a brand enhance its customer experience.
+However, not all touchpoints are created equally, and the vast majority will likely not help a brand optimize its customer experience.
 In order to better assess white space opportunities, consider the following questions:

 - Is it appropriate for your brand to show up at this touchpoint?
 Does it align with your defined brand experience?